cs-fullstack-2019-spring/mern-creact-read-cw-tdude0175/README.md

 Create a movie database fullstack application with the following:

 ## Model:
-- movieName: String,
+- movieName
-- genre: String,
+- genre
-- cast: {
+- Group all of this together:
-- - mainActor: String,
+- - mainActor
-- - mainActress: String,
+- - mainActress
-- - supportingActor: String,
+- - supportingActor
-- - supportingActress: String,
+- - supportingActress
 <br>},

 ## Pages: